BuddyBuild/CasperJS-IDE/README.rst

 Install `CasperJS <http://casperjs.org/installation.html>`_ version 1.1.

-Resurrectio installation
+CasperJS-IDE installation
 -------------------------

-From Chrome store:

-Go to `Chrome store Resurrectio page <https://chrome.google.com/webstore/detail/resurrectio/kicncbplfjgjlliddogifpohdhkbjogm>`_ and click on the Add button.

-OR

 From Github sources::

-    git clone git://github.com/ebrehault/resurrectio.git
+    git clone git@github.com:MaximOrlovsky/CasperJS-IDE.git

-It will produce a ./resurrectio folder.
+It will produce a ./CasperJS-IDE folder.

 Then, in Chrome:

     - go to **Tools / Extensions**,
     - expand **Developer mode**,
     - click **Load unpacked extension**,
-    - select the ./resurrectio folder.
+    - select the ./CasperJS-IDE folder.

 Usage
 =====

-Click on the Resurrectio extension icon.
+Click on the extension icon.

 Enter the start URL, and click Go.